germanica-1/Biometric-Attendance/README.md

 * View attendance records, including time-ins, time-outs, late arrivals, and absences.
 * Register new employees and initiate fingerprint enrollment (requires the employee to scan their finger twice).
 * Remove employee data when individuals resign or are terminated.
-* Add new admin users, subject to authorization from company leadership.
+* Add new admin users.
 * Remove admin access for users no longer authorized.

 Admin Software Usage